Admin Documentation

 This page details how you can find out more information about errors you may face and the resolutions to common problems we often see.

-On top of the above, An error log can be found at the path storage/logs/laravel.log
+On a common installation, an error log can be found at the path storage/logs/laravel.log

 file does not exist the storage/logs